trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 I think anger is productive.
 It's what changes society.
 But growing up in today's day and age I still don't know what I'm angry about.
 I'm still figuring it out.

+## Rick, 17, male, North West Sydney, Anglo Australian, religion not stated

+Two of my family members were in a terror attack in France at a concert.
+They, luckily, survived.
+Due to this, my whole family are afraid of traveling or going to large scale events.
+Recently I went back to the UK and I wanted to visit London for once, but I couldn't, as my family were frightened.
+This has become part of my life.
+I'm no longer able to live it as full as I'm wanting to.
+We're scared to go to events, e.g. concerts, scared of public transport, limited travel, consistent worries when doing things are going nowhere.
+Judgment on all Muslims due to their race.

 ## Caleb, 17, male, North West Sydney, Anglo-Australian, atheist
 I don't really think about or really care about the war on terror since it has never affected me.
 I like to mind my own business and let the world sort itself out.